 35% of that produced in 1995 by 2020.

 The Directive also makes changes to the types of material that can be disposed of.

+Leicester recycled and composted 43.05% of its household waste in 2013/14.
 The achievement in reducing the quantity of waste sent to landfill is not just down to Biffa Leicester, it is also thanks to the people of Leicester City working together with us by using the Recycling Schemes, Household Waste Recycling Centres and Recycling Banks.